Forming a US LLC from India: Complete Guide (2026)

 |---|---|---|

 | Mercury | Generally accessible | No SSN required.
-India is not on the restricted countries list.
-Reviews each application individually.
-Application quality matters — clear business description and documentation improve approval rates. |
+India not on restricted list.
+Application quality matters: clear business description and documentation improve approval rates. |

-| Wise Business | Broadly accessible | Global compliance model.
-Multi-currency account (USD, EUR, GBP, INR).
+| Wise Business | Broadly accessible | Multi-currency (USD, EUR, GBP, INR).
 No US visit required.
-Lower bar for initial account opening but limited US banking features compared to Mercury. |
+Lower bar for opening but fewer US banking features than Mercury. |

-| Relay | Reported accessible | Fewer reported rejections for non-residents.
+| Relay | Reported accessible | Fewer rejections for non-residents.
 Growing adoption among Indian founders. |

-| Traditional banks | Difficult remotely | Chase, Bank of America, Wells Fargo generally require in-person branch visits and often request an SSN or ITIN. |
+| Traditional banks | Difficult remotely | Chase, BoA, Wells Fargo generally require in-person visits and often want an SSN or ITIN. |

 Get structural patterns other founders miss